In this article, we look at the different types of CNC Machines and their uses.

 Lathes are not too dissimilar to milling machines in that they both shape the desired material using spinning contact between the machine’s component and the object.
 However, while a milling machine tool spins and/or moves to work on the still material, the lathe rapidly rotates the material while introducing the tool to shave and shape the spinning object.
 Because of this method, lathes are best used for conical, cylindrical or spherical shapes.

 CNC routers are typically used for large 2D projects such as cutting into sheets of aluminium, steel, wood or plastic.
-CNC routers are programmed to run along Z, Y and Z axes, otherwise known as the Cartesian coordinate system.
+CNC routers are programmed to run along the Z, Y and Z axes, otherwise known as the Cartesian coordinate system.
 Although there are 3D routers available for more detailed and complex work, the 2D is the most commonly operated.

 Pick and Place Machines